Komodo/komodo-website/src/pages/blog/2014-07/upcoming_php_releases.html.md

 ---
-title: Upcoming PHP releases - what's new?
+title: PHP 5.6 and forwards
 author: Todd Whiteman
 date: 2014-07-23
 tags: [php, php56, phpng, performance]
-description: PHP - taking a look at future PHP versions to see what's changing.
+description: PHP - taking a look at future PHP releases to see what's coming in the future.
 layout: blog
 ---